paazmaya/shigehachi/README.md

 ## Version history

+* `v2.0.0` (2015-04-08)
+    - Ability to filter files with regular expression matching
+    - Removed suffix option, in favour of matching with a regular expression
 * `v1.1.0` (2015-04-07)
     - Added the ability to filter directories recursively
     - Make sure all target directories exist